geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex1_Exchange_Online.md

 4. In the **Exchange admin center,** select **recipients** in the left-hand navigation pane.

-5. In the **recipients** view, the **mailboxes** tab appears by default.
-You should see all the user accounts that were pre-created in your tenant by your lab hosting provider, along with Holly's mailbox that was added when you created her account in Lab 2.
-Select the mailbox for **Joni Sherman** by double-clicking on her **DISPLAY NAME.** This will open the **Edit User Mailbox** window with Joni’s data prefilled.
+5. In the **recipients** view, the **mailboxes** tab appears by default (see the tabs at the top of the page).
+The mailboxes that appear in this view include all the user accounts that were pre-created in your tenant by the lab hosting provider, along with Holly's mailbox that was added when you created her account in Lab 2. <br/>

+	Select the mailbox for **Joni Sherman** by double-clicking on her **DISPLAY NAME.** This will open the **Edit Mailbox** window with Joni’s data prefilled.
 By default, the window displays the **general** tab (the tabs appear in the left-hand pane).

 6. At the bottom of the **general** tab, select **More options**.